-Aberdeen’s festival of light SPECTRA returns this year with even more spectacular architectural projections, interactive sculptures, and experimental music.
-The festivities kicked off on Thursday 10 February and will last until Sunday 13th.
+Aberdeen’s festival of light SPECTRA returned this February with even more spectacular architectural projections, interactive sculptures, and experimental music.
 The event, organised by Aberdeen City Council, sees artists, thinkers, musicians and businesses coming together to leave the public speechless at the sight of our beautiful Granite City and its landmarks.

 Come with us on a tour of SPECTRA Aberdeen’s light and sound exhibitions!

 Our SPECTRA journey starts on Union Street, in one of Scotland’s oldest and most historic performance venues: The Music Hall.
 For the occasion, the cultural centre turned into the exhibition space for Luke Jerram’s “Museum of the Moon” artwork.
 Floating at the centre of the dim-lit hall is a bright giant moon leaving all visitors in awe.

 Observing the moon is an experience that has inspired artists and scientists for centuries and has always connected humanity.
 As such, seeing it so close and standing majestically in the heart of the granite city sparks a sense of community between every individual in the room.
 Strangers are laying down on the floor together underneath the artificial moon, making the hall their shared haven.

 The music envelops the room in an eerie but dream-like atmosphere that makes you feel as if you have been transported away from the earth.
 The speakers also periodically play what seem like inaudible radio communications between astronauts.
 The whole experience feels like a journey into space, while still being comforted by the familiarity of Aberdeen’s cultural environment.